varya/food-delivery-packaging/methodology.md

 ## Consumer Research

-To understand the consumer experience in the food delivery space, conducted extensive consumer research.
+To understand the consumer experience in the food delivery space, we conducted extensive consumer research.
 The key goal was that we needed to understand the unmet needs of consumers as this would provide opportunities to innovate in ways that can meet these needs.
 We first conducted **ethnographic field research** where each team member went to a household situation and recorded video clips and photographs of the consumer behavior at various stages of the process.

 ![](../assets/pictures/methodology/ethnographic-research.jpg){: .image--max }

 This helped us get a first hand view of the food delivery process, their behavior and potential issues that they encountered.
 The videos helped us identify situations where there were mismatches between what people say they do and what they actually did.
-To supplement our ethnographic observations and add to the richness of our consumer insights, we did further consumer research with 69 people from across 30 countries about their food delivery experiences and packaging preferences.
+To supplement our ethnographic observations and add to the richness of our consumer insights, we did further consumer interviews (a mix of in person and video chat) with 69 people from across 30 countries about their food delivery experiences and packaging preferences.
 This gave us a great overall idea of consumer expectations and their key criteria for good packaging.

 ## Industry Research